‘Heirloom Giant Burgundy’ Cockscomb

 se-LO-see-uh ar-JEN-tee-uh kris-TAY-tuh

-Celosia cristata L., now a synonym, was also described by Carl von Linnaeus in the same edition of Species Plantarum in 1753.
+Celosia cristata L., now a synonym, was also named and described as such by Carl von Linnaeus in the same edition of Species Plantarum in 1753.

-Celosia argentea var. cristata (L.) Kuntze was first described as such by Carl Ernst Otto Kuntze in Revisio Generum Plantarum in 1891.
+Also a synonym, Celosia argentea var. cristata (L.) Kuntze was first named and described as such by Carl Ernst Otto Kuntze in Revisio Generum Plantarum in 1891.
+It is also considered a synonym but I use the name anyway because it is the variety of Celosia argentea, currently accepted or not.
+That is OK since the name was validly published…

-The Wikipedia has information on Celosia, Celosia argentea, Celosia cristata, and Celosia argentea var cristata.
+Wikipedia had information on Celosia, Celosia argentea, Celosia cristata, and Celosia argentea var cristata.
 Take your pick… All were updated in 2018.
 Oh yeah… they want to “merge” the last two.
-By the time you read this the Wikipedia pages may be completely different.
+By the time you read this, the Wikipedia pages may be entirely different.

 So, if you don’t mind, since this is my blog and I can use any name I choose, I am going with Celosia argentea var. cristata.
 According to what I have been told by people who actually know what they are talking about, anyone can choose what name they wish to use based on a published description.
 So, I choose the description by Mr. Kuntze from his description in Revisio Generum Plantarum in 1891.
-The Missouri Botanical Garden and Tropicos are still using Celosia argentea var. spicata as an accepted name.
+The Missouri Botanical Garden and Tropicos both still use the name Celosia argentea var. cristata as well but maybe they just haven’t updated… I will use parenthesis around “syn. var. cristata”… 🙂

 I ordered seeds of the Celosia ‘Heirloom Giant Burgundy’ from Heirloom Acres in the spring of 2013.
 They are an old variety passed on to the owner by his aunt or mother.
 They grow easily to 3′ and have nice cockscomb that are a velvety reddish maroon of medium size.
 They produce a lot of side shoots, too.
 Now, truthfully, the flowers didn’t get as large as their catalog said they would.
 Not saying that theirs don’t, just that mine didn’t.
 I would plant them again, but Heirloom Acres seems to have gone out of business, or at least they aren’t online… Too many complaints of people not getting their orders (I was one of them in 2013).
 I should have saved seeds!!!